Nicholas Logsdail: Early life and education

 Born in the town of Watford, northwest of London, Logsdail was raised in the village of Great Missenden, Buckinghamshire.
 He is the child (along with twin sisters Anna and Louise) of John Logsdail and Else Kirsten Logsdail (née Dahl).
-His Norwegian mother was the sister of author Roald Dahl.
+His mother was born to Norwegian parents in England, & was the sister of author Roald Dahl.
 Family friend Sir Matthew Smith (painter) first introduced Logsdail to painting when he was seven or eight.
 Logsdail’s uncle Roald Dahl was also instrumental in his early art education, and he used conversations with his young nephew as a reference for some of his child characters.

 When Logsdail was a teenager, he built a treehouse on his family property and lived in it for four years, gaining coverage in the local press.
 He was educated at Bryanston School, a progressive educational institution, High Wycombe School of Art, City & Guilds of London Art School, and the Slade School of Fine Art, University College London.